JackSzwergold/Writing/Kid Stuff to Kill Time.md

-# Kid Stuff to Kill Time
-## Trump Village Car Break-In
+## Kid Stuff to Kill Time: Trump Village Car Break-In

 By Jack Szwergold, May 19, 2015